needylove/PH-Reg/README.md

 We currently provide the detailed code for age estiamtion.
 PH-reg can be added in a similar way for other tasks.

-For age estimation, we follw [Imbalanced Regression](https://github.com/YyzHarry/imbalanced-regression/tree/main/agedb-dir), plased download Age-DB dataset following their instructions.
+For age estimation, we follow [Imbalanced Regression](https://github.com/YyzHarry/imbalanced-regression/tree/main/agedb-dir), plased download Age-DB dataset following their instructions.

 ---